Specialists in Adjudication, Building Payment Disputes and Prompt Payment

 Our responsibility is to help all parties comply with the procedures and time frames of the relevant Act and work through the adjudication process.
-Our services are provided quickly, efficiently and cost effectively.
+Our services are provided professionally, quickly and efficiently.

 We do not charge an adjudication application fee or an administration fee.
 We offer low fixed fees for small value disputes.
 Click here for detailed fee information.

-With support from industry participants, we are Australia's largest authorised nominating authority (ANA) with more matters referred to us than received by all other ANAs combined.
+With support from industry participants, we are Australia's largest authorised nominating authority (ANA) (actually largest in the world) with more matters referred to us than received by all other Australian ANAs combined.

 This website provides the necessary tools to understand and apply the process of adjudication to your business.

-Please commence by clicking on the State or Territory button (above) in which the work was performed.
+Please commence by clicking on the State or Territory image (above) in which the work was performed.

-*Information on this website is generally not applicable in Queensland where the former government introduced in 2014 many unfortunate amendments which impact the adjudication process.
+*Information on this website is generally not applicable in Queensland where there have been many unfortunate amendments which impact the adjudication process.

 Adjudicate Today accepts electronic delivery of files via our secure, digital LOCKBOX.
 There is no limit to the number of individual files you can upload.